michellejanay/family-photo-album/README.md

 # Family Photo Album 📷

-A family photo album application to allow users to share old and new family photos easier and faster.
+A family photo album application to allow users to share old and new family photos easier <br>
 Built using React, Node, Express, and MongoDB